labsyspharm/minerva-dataverse-upload/README.md

 ```
 ## Archive Extraction

-Due to the large number of separate JPEG/PNG files in a minerva story, we have combined the JPEG/PNG files into a single ZIP archive for easier management within Dataverse.
 To unpack the JPEG/PNG files into the proper location for correct functioning of the story, download and unzip the following zip archives into the corresponding directories:

 - Unzip [`lin-2021-viz-97.zip`][0] within `lin-2021-viz-97`
 - Unzip [`lin-2021-reg_96_97.zip`][1] within `lin-2021-reg_96_97`